G. Gordon Liddy, Watergate mastermind, dead at 90

 Born in Hoboken, New Jersey, George Gordon Battle Liddy was a frail boy who grew up in a neighborhood populated mostly by German-Americans.
 From friends and a maid who was a German national, Liddy developed a curiosity about German leader Adolf Hitler and was inspired by listening to Hitler’s radio speeches in the 1930s.

 “If an entire nation could be changed, lifted out of weakness to extraordinary strength, so could one person,” Liddy wrote in “Will,” his autobiography.
+His personal story was intriguing enough that “Will” was the basis of a TV movie in 1982 starring Robert Conrad.

-Liddy decided it was critical to face his fears and overcome them.
-At age 11, Liddy roasted a rat and ate it to overcome his fear of rats.
+As a boy Liddy decided it was critical to face his fears and overcome them.
+At age 11, he roasted a rat and ate it to overcome his fear of rats.
 “From now on, rats could fear me as they feared cats,” he wrote.

 After attending Fordham University and serving a stint in the Army, Liddy graduated from the Fordham University Law School and then joined the FBI.
 He ran unsuccessfully for Congress from New York in 1968 and helped organize Nixon’s presidential campaign in the state.

 When Nixon took office, Liddy was named a special assistant to Treasury and served under Treasury Secretary David M. Kennedy.
-Liddy later moved to the White House, then to Nixon’s reelection campaign, where his official title was general counsel.
+He later moved to the White House, then to Nixon’s reelection campaign, where his official title was general counsel.

 Liddy was head of a team of Republican operatives known as “the plumbers,” whose mission was to find leakers of information embarrassing to the Nixon administration.
 Among Liddy’s specialties were gathering political intelligence and organizing activities to disrupt or discredit Nixon’s Democratic opponents.

 While recruiting a woman to help carry out one of his schemes, Liddy tried to convince her that no one could force him to reveal her identity or anything else against his will.
-To convince her, Liddy held his hand over a flaming cigarette lighter.
+To convince her, He held his hand over a flaming cigarette lighter.
 His hand was badly burned.
 The woman turned down the job.

 Liddy became known for such offbeat suggestions as kidnapping war protest organizers and taking them to Mexico during the Republican National Convention; assassinating investigative journalist Jack Anderson; and firebombing the Brookings Institution, a left-leaning think tank in Washington where classified documents leaked by Ellsberg were being stored.